someengineering/resoto.com/docs/reference/cli/README.md

 - /ancestors.region.reported.name as region
 - /ancestors.zone.reported.name as zone

 If property is defined, it will override the default and will show the defined properties.
 The syntax for property is a comma delimited list of property paths.
-The property path can be absolute, meaning it includes the section name (reported, desired, metadata).
+The property path can be absolute, meaning it with the section name (reported, desired, metadata).
 In case the section name is not defined, the reported section is assumed automatically.

 The defined property path will be looked for every element in the incoming json.
 If the value is defined, it will be part of the list line.
 Undefined values are filtered out and will not be printed.